 Because tags are not associated with dispositions, you can have your agents apply tags or dispositions independently or apply them both together.
-When an agent receives a contact from a skillClassification assigned to agents based on abilities, specialties, and knowledge and used to facilitate the delivery of contacts. for which you have applied tags, the agent interface immediately displays a list of the associated tags.
+When an agent receives a contact from a skillClassification used to facilitate the delivery of contacts; assigned to agents based on abilities, specialties, and knowledge for which you have applied tags, the agent interface immediately displays a list of the associated tags.
 The agent can select any or all of the tags displayed.

 The tags applied to a contact during a conversation with an agent appear in the Contact History report in a comma-delimited list.